paulscherrerinstitute/jcae/Readme.md

 Use `mvn clean install deploy` to create a new version of the package and to upload the artifact to artifactory.

 # Notes

 ## Channel Access Specification

 The specification can be found at: http://epics.cosylab.com/cosyjava/JCA-Common/Documentation/CAproto.html

+If you are trying to access channels that are served by gateways (e.g. Machine Gateway) you need to change the default ChannelAccess Server Port from 5064 to 5062!

 DBR - data request buffer types
 DBF - database field types